 A family store is, in a sense, isolated from the wider business environment.
 Unlike large chain stores, which have a wealth of experience and feedback to act upon, a family store has to operate via intuition and the scant advice available to them.
 That means that you can steal a winning advantage by finding the right providers of advice.
 For retailers, you might find that this website, which covers trends in the retailing space, could help you identify new trends and products that you could adopt.

 If your parents owned the store that you’re currently operating, they’ll have done their accounting on paper, with a pile of receipts around them.
 This was a hugely laborious part of their job and will have exhausted them after they officially closed their doors for the day.
 Today, the effort that they put in seems monumental, considering the wealth of apps out there to help small business owners better manage their financial affairs.
 Most stores will be able to work with accounting software, linked to their till system, which balances the books for them.
+If you’re looking to streamline your financial operations further, consider NetSuite optimization to fully integrate your accounting software with other business processes.
 This technology is hugely helpful as you face an uncertain future.

 Building bonds with your customer base is of vital importance as a family store.
 You are likely being undercut on your prices by online retailers and chain stores in your vicinity.
 That means that you’re competing on something other than trust: on personality and convenience.
 Offering a brilliant customer experience is one thing, but building lasting bonds with your regular customers, many of whom will be local, is key to making a profit each month.
 Do this, and you’ll avoid unpleasant moments when you’re losing cash as a firm.